An analytical model of momentum availability for predicting large wind farm power: Abstract

 \section{Abstract}

 Turbine-wake and farm-atmosphere interactions influence wind farm power production.
 For large offshore farms, the farm-atmosphere interaction is usually the more significant effect.
-This study proposes an analytical model of the `momentum availability factor' to predict farm-atmosphere interactions.
-It models the effects of net advection, pressure gradient forcing and turbulent entrainment.
-The model uses steady quasi-1D flow assumptions.
+This study proposes an analytical model of the `momentum availability factor' to predict the impact of farm-atmosphere interactions.
+It models the effects of net advection, pressure gradient forcing and turbulent entrainment, using steady quasi-1D flow assumptions.
 Turbulent entrainment is modelled by assuming self-similar vertical shear stress profiles.
-We used the model with the `two-scale momentum theory' (Nishino \& Dunstan 2020, J. Fluid Mech.
-894, A2) to predict the power output of large finite-sized farms.
+We used the model with the `two-scale momentum theory' to predict the power of large finite-sized farms.
 The model compared well with existing results of large-eddy simulations (LES) of finite wind farms in conventionally neutral boundary layers.
-The model captured most of the effects of atmospheric conditions (e.g. atmospheric boundary layer (ABL) height and free-atmosphere stratification) on farm performance by only considering the undisturbed vertical shear stress profile of the ABL.
-The model predicted the power of staggered wind farms with a typical error of 5\% or less.
-The developed model provides a novel way of quickly predicting the power output of large wind farms, including the farm blockage effects.
-This study also provides a new general framework for modelling farm-scale flows.
+The model captured most of the effects of atmospheric boundary layer (ABL) height on farm performance by considering the undisturbed vertical shear stress profile of the ABL as an input.
+In particular, the model predicted the power of staggered wind farms with a typical error of 5\% or less.
+The developed model provides a novel way of instantly predicting the power of large wind farms, including the farm blockage effects.
+A further simplification of the model to analytically predict the 'wind extractability factor' is also presented.
+This study provides a novel framework for modelling farm-atmosphere interactions.
 Future studies can use the framework to better model large wind farms.

 {\bf MSC Codes } {\it(Optional)} Please enter your MSC Codes here